Babcock & Wilcox and Chart Ind - GuruFocus.com

-Babcock & Wilcox (B&W) (NYSE: BW) announced today that it has entered into an agreement with Chart Industries, Inc. (NYSE: GTLS) to collaborate on the further deployment of B&W’s BrightLoopTM hydrogen generation technology, utilizing Chart’s integrated hydrogen liquefaction and cryogenic carbon capture equipment and expertise.
+ATLANTA, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Babcock & Wilcox (B&W) (: BW) announced today that it has entered into an agreement with Chart Industries, Inc. (: GTLS) to collaborate on the further deployment of B&W’s BrightLoopTM hydrogen generation technology, utilizing Chart’s integrated hydrogen liquefaction and cryogenic carbon capture equipment and expertise.
 Together, this solution provides economic generation of low-carbon hydrogen and supplies cost-effective, transportable forms of liquid hydrogen and carbon dioxide.

 B&W and Chart will also work together to develop sales and marketing strategies for potential commercial hydrogen and carbon capture customers and projects.